-- 2.1 The Transition Altitude is 11,000ft and the Transition Level is FL130 throughout Timor-Leste. - 2.2 Vertical displacement of aircraft based on QNH datum is expressed in feet, e.g. "Three Thousand".
-Vertical displacement based on 1013.2 Hpa (29.92 in) datum shall be expressed as "Flight Level". - 2.3 Vertical position of aircraft shall be expressed in terms of altitudes at or below the Transition Altitude and in terms of flight levels at or above the Transition Level.
-While passing through the Transition Layer vertical position shall be expressed in terms of flight levels when climbing and in altitudes when descending. - 2.4 ATC will provide QNH whenever a change is observed.
+- 2.1 The Transition Altitude is 12,000ft and the Transition Level is FL140 throughout Timor-Leste. - The Transition Layer is 12000ft to F140.
+Assigned levels are not available within the Transition Layer. - 2.3 Vertical displacement of aircraft based on QNH datum is expressed in feet, e.g. "Three Thousand".
+Vertical displacement based on 1013.2 Hpa (29.92 in) datum shall be expressed as "Flight Level". - 2.4 Vertical position of aircraft shall be expressed in terms of altitudes at or below the Transition Altitude and in terms of flight levels at or above the Transition Level.
+While passing through the Transition Layer vertical position shall be expressed in terms of flight levels when climbing and in altitudes when descending. - 2.5 ATC will provide QNH whenever a change is observed.
 No Area QNH is available.